-The sign palette is the repository for each of the signs in RapidPlan Online.
-Aside from the signs themselves, the signs palette has three main components (shown in Resources/Sign_Palette.png):
+The Vehicles palette is the repository for each of the vehicles in RapidPath Online.

-The Properties palette displays all the information pertaining to any selected signs, tools, markers or objects.
-This is where you can change fonts, colors, lane markers, etc - of a selected object.
+The Properties palette displays all the information pertaining to any selected vehicles, tools, markers or objects.
+This is where you can change fonts, colors, etc - of a selected object.

-The Properties palette allows for full customization of objects on your plan.
-Select the object, and you can then adjust it's properties.
-For example you can customize any aspect of a road, as seen in Resources/Properties_Palette.png below.
+The Properties palette allows for full customization of a vehicle path on your plan.
+Select the vehicle path, and you can then adjust its properties.
+For example, you can customize any aspect of a vehicle, as seen below.

-This applies for all objects you place on your canvas area; each object has their own properties that you can edit and customize to suit your plan.
+This applies for all objects you place on your canvas area; each object has its own properties that you can edit and customize to suit your plan.

 The History palette contains the list of changes that you have made on the plan.
 On the top right of the palette, there are two arrows that represent undo and redo operations.

-You can click on any of the changes made to take you back to that particular point in the plans creation.
+You can click on any of the changes made to take you back to that particular point in the creation of the plan.

-There will be a lot of cases where you will need to create more than one plan for a job, such as when you have different stages of works.
-That's why RapidPlan Online enables you to place multiple layers on your plan.
+There will be a lot of cases where you will need to create more than one plan for a job, such as when you have different stages of work or multiple vehicle paths.
+That's why RapidPath Online enables you to place multiple layers on your plan.

 Layers will, more importantly, help you keep things organized in your plan.
-You can have a separate layer for roads, signs and other plan objects.
+You can have a separate layer for vehicles, distances and other plan objects.
 Layers will improve your workflow and allow for easier changes on a more complex plan.